crlxs/homelab/picluster/README.md

 ### A) Ansible

-#### 1. Passwordless SSH from control to managed nodes
+#### 1. Passwordless SSH from master to worker nodes

-1. On the control node, if you don't have a key, create it:
+1. On the master node, if you don't have a key, create it:

 `ssh-keygen -t rsa -C "user@domain"`

-2. Copy public key to each managed node:
+2. Copy public key to each worker node:

 `ssh-copy-id user@node`